 This is my third year in solitary confinement.
-It’s past midnight, summer is here, and there has been a blackout for the last two days.
-The ventilator has stopped breathing, and the air is heavy and rotten.
+It’s past midnight, summer is here, and there’s been a blackout for the last two days.
+The ventilator has stopped breathing and the air is heavy and rotten.

 A man’s face has just been cut open by two vicious razor swipes.

 He’s only 26 years old, but he’s scarred for life,

 Living in a Maximum-Security prison is like being inside the bowels of someone who is chronically constipated;

 His enemy is secure, for now, behind a solid steel door with a small plexiglass window.
 As he stealthily approaches it he quickly squats and takes out two plastic bottles that contain what appears to be muddy water.
 Attached to the lids of each bottle are yellow plastic tubes that are designed to give whatever is launched out of them a 45° trajectory.

 Still squatting, he places the bottles at the bottom of the door and quietly slides their yellow cannons through the open crack.

 Grinning from ear to ear, he then quickly stands back up and reveals himself to his enemy through the small window as he stomps on both bottles causing liquid shit to explode into the cell.